 - Sister Creek Winery

 Why It’s Worth Visiting Texas Hill Country for Wine Tasting

 That’s why I’m aiming to expose this juice.
-Texas Hill Country was largely overlooked until the past few years.
+The Texas Hill Country was largely overlooked until the past few years.
 (It wasn’t until the early 1990s that much of anything was produced here).

 Today we’re going to take a look at a stretch of road that leads through the picturesque region of Fredericksburg, Texas.
 That stretch of road is aptly named Wine Road 290.
 The whole area is unique in that many of the vineyards and wineries are a part of the Fredericksburg Wine Road 290 Association.
-Thus, what benefits one winery typically benefits another, as many are located literally right next to each other.
-This makes for a day trip to the region incredibly convenient.
+Thus, what benefits one winery typically benefits another, as many are located right next to each other.
+This makes a day trip to the region incredibly convenient.

 How many wineries should I visit?